Sclerotherapy Westchester | Varicose Veins Scarsdale | Spider Vein

 Sclerotherapy for Spider Veins & Varicose Veins

 Sclerotherapy is used at the Westchester Center for Dermatology in Scarsdale to treat varicose veins and spider veins.
-The procedure, which has been used successfully for years, involves injecting a solution into the veins that causes their linings to contract and the veins to disappear.
+The procedure, which has been used successfully for years, involves injecting a solution into the veins, which causes their linings to contract and the veins to disappear.

 The certified dermatologists at Westchester Center for Dermatology perform sclerotherapy treatments to patients from both of our offices located in Manhattan and Scarsdale, NY.